MEDTRONIC PLC BOARD OF DIRECTORS FINANCE AND FINANCIAL RISK COMMITTEE CHARTER

 The Committee will consist of at least three members of the Board, each of whom the Board has determined meets the independence requirements of the Company’s Standards for Director Independence, the New York Stock Exchange and any other legal requirements as will from time to time be in effect.
-The members of the Committee are appointed by the Board and serve until their successors are duly appointed in connection with a change in Committee composition or until they are no longer on the Board.
-Unless a Committee Chair is designated by the full Board, the members of the Committee will elect a Chair by majority vote of the full Committee membership.
+The members of the Committee and Committee Chair are appointed by the Board and serve until their successors are duly appointed in connection with a change in Committee composition or until they are no longer on the Board.

 On behalf of the Board, the Committee has, among its functions, the following duties and responsibilities:

-The Committee will meet at least three times per year, either in person, telephonically or virtually, and at such times and places as the Committee determines.
+The Committee will meet as often as may be deemed necessary or appropriate in its judgment, but not less frequently than four times per year, either in person, telephonically or virtually, and at such times and places as the Committee determines.
 The Committee may request any director, officer or employee of the Company or the Company’s outside counsel to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.
 The Committee will report regularly on its activities to the Board.

-The compensation of Committee members shall be as determined by the Board.
+The compensation of Committee members will be as determined by the Board.

 The Committee may, in its discretion, form and delegate authority to subcommittees, including a single member, when appropriate and consistent with applicable law.
 Any actions taken by a subcommittee will be reported to the full Committee at its next meeting.